-Why we walk dogs together but not in a pack.
+Why we walk dogs together

-Since we opened in 2007 part of our ethos has been to never walk more than three dogs at a time, anything more is unfair on the dogs, the walkers and others we meet on our journeys.
+In May 2017 Gosport Borough Council introduced fines for anyone walking more than four dogs at a time.
+Since we opened in 2007 part of our ethos has been to never pack walk; anything more is unfair on the dogs, the walkers and others we meet on our journeys.

-In general, dogs love going for walks.
+We all know that dogs love going for walks.
 As a pet care company that offers dog walking as one of our services, we rarely come across a dog that is not overjoyed at the prospect of getting out of the house.
 Not only are walks an excellent way of keeping a dog fit and healthy, it also burns off all that pent up energy and gives them the new and stimulating experiences that they need.

 Some dogs are very timid and stay by their owner’s side when walking alone.
 This deprives them of the stimulation of exploring new environments that is important for their development and overall well-being.
 We gradually introduce them to other dogs, with the owners consent, and they quickly join in discovering new and exciting places and smells.

 It’s safer, in our opinion, for our walkers, other open space users and the dogs when we have a small number of dogs.
 We can easily keep a trained eye on all dogs, especially those who are safe off lead, as well as ensuring we notice any toilet stops so we can pick it up!